-This has been a popular marketing tool the past few seasons.
+This has been a popular marketing tool for the past few seasons.
 With this idea, the chamber hides an elf (or other fun creature–some chambers use something that’s related to their town/area) at a new business every day or week.
 The chamber then invites people on social media to guess where their little friend is.

-This “event” gets lot of social media interaction.
+This “event” gets a lot of social media interaction.
 The Bedford County Chamber does this and offers a daily prize drawing from their participating businesses.